albertodebortoli/Promis/README.md

 ## Author

-albertodebortoli@gmail.com, alberto.debortoli@just-eat.com
+Alberto De Bortoli albertodebortoli@gmail.com

 ## License

-Promis is available under the MIT license.
+Promis is available under the Apache 2 license.
 See the LICENSE file for more info.